 Make sure you have plenty of objects to work with.
 There’s nothing as frustrating as going through half of the sentence and discovering you’re out of hard candies or coffee beans.

-This may be colourful grains (green mung beans and orange lentils look great), peas, berries of any kind, grapes, bonbons, marshmallow, tiny cookies, cherry tomatoes, basil leaves, ungrounded black pepper or kumquats.
+This may be colorful grains (green mung beans and orange lentils look great), peas, berries of any kind, grapes, bonbons, marshmallow, tiny cookies, cherry tomatoes, basil leaves, ungrounded black pepper or kumquats.

 My first pick would be coffee.